ntrappe/cse110-w21-group33/admin/exercises/nicole-exercise1.md

 5. Was it obvious that it was a *Pomodoro* timer?
 How did you know?

 #### Work Session/Pomodoro
 1. What **cues** indicated it was Pomodoro/work time?
-For example, *visual cues* can include a change of color or a label of "work time"; *audio cues* could consist of a ticking noise.
+For example, *visual cues* can include a change of color or a label of "work time"; *audio cues* could consist of a ticking noise. <br/>
+   **The screen was red, no audio.
+To denote work time, there was either text for the "current task" or "Time to work!" on screen.**
 2. Was there any **feedback** on your progress?
-(E.g. bar at top of screen, percentage, time left).
+(E.g. bar at top of screen, percentage, time left). <br/>
+    **Didn't notice it initially but there was a progress bar and the clock went backwards from the initial time so you could see the minutes/seconds remaining.**
 3. Was a clock the main feature?
 If so, please describe it (e.g. analog).
 If not, what was the main featue?
 4. Did the interface distract you?
 (E.g. flashing, bright colors, etc.).
 5. Did the interface help you focus?
 (E.g. silence notifications).